kushalkolar/mesmerize-workshop-ccn-2022/fastplotlib.md

 The examples outline more complex interactions with controllers and cameras.

 We are planning to have an unofficial hackathon for `fastplotlib` tomorrow (Saturday)!
 Location is undecided at the momment.
 You're also welcome to join if you have questions or ideas on other things from the workshop.

+Remote frame buffer doesn't work yet in Colab notebooks, if you're an expert on Colab it would be great to have you!